HadoukenIO/layouts-service/README.md

 ## Overview
 OpenFin Layouts delivers window management and layout user experience across the desktop for OpenFin-based applications.

-OpenFin Layouts uses the new Services framework to expose its API to consuming applications.
-You can see the documentation for these APIs here:  http://cdn.openfin.co/jsdocs/alpha/fin.desktop.Service.html.

 This project consist of 3 parts:
 1. The Layouts Service, which manages the state of windows, tabs and layouts
 2. The Layouts Client, which exposes calls to programatically control snap/dock, tabbing and save/restore.
 3. Layout Service Demo app, demonstrating the different features of OpenFin Layout

 ### Dependencies
-- OpenFin version for applications using Layouts = 9.61.33.32
+- OpenFin version for applications using Layouts = 9.61.34.25
-- OpenFin version used in the Layouts Service = 9.61.33.32
+- OpenFin version used in the Layouts Service = 9.61.34.25
 - RVM >= 4.4.1.1

 ### Features
 - Snap & Dock